holochain/holochain-client-js/README.md

 ## Compatibility

 **JS client v0.12.x** is compatible with **Holochain v0.1.x**.

 **JS client v0.14.x** is compatible with **Holochain v0.2.x**.
+*As target, ES2020 or higher is required when bundling for production*.

 ## Installation